SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ![](Case_Study_2_files/figure-html/SWLS_and_HDI-1.png)<!-- -->

-#### 15. Presented below is to show the relationship between Life Satisfaction and HDI Category.
+* Finding: In countries that have lower HDI, females appear to have higher life satisfaction level than males.As the HDI increases, the life satisfaction diffenrecence between females and males is getting smaller.

-* Finding: In countries that have very high human development category, the life satisfaction mean scores are the highest.
-In countries that have low human development category, the life satisfaction mean scores are the lowest.In countries that have medium human development category, the life satisfaction mean scores are the higher than those from high human development category.
+#### 5.e.2 Presented below is to show the relationship between Life Satisfaction and HDI Category.

 ```r